-Children dying at home or in a hospice or other setting who have been undergoing end of life care will not usually be considered to have died unexpectedly, and a Rapid Response to such deaths is rarely indicated.
+Children dying at home or in a hospice or other setting who have been undergoing end of life care will not usually be considered to have died unexpectedly, and a joint agency response to such deaths is rarely indicated.

-When a child with a known life limiting and or life threatening condition dies in a manner or at a time that was not anticipated, the Rapid Response team should liaise closely and promptly with a member of the medical, palliative or end of life care team who knows the child and family, to jointly determine how best to respond to that child's death.
+When a child with a known life limiting and or life threatening condition dies in a manner or at a time that was not anticipated, the joint agency team should liaise closely and promptly with a member of the medical, palliative or end of life care team who knows the child and family, to jointly determine how best to respond to that child's death.

 Children who die at home or in a hospice or other setting in which thy have been in receipt of planned end of life care will not normally be considered to have died unexpectedly, and therefore should not usually be moved to a Hospital Emergency Department.
 Parents whose children die at home in such circumstances may wish their child to remain at home, or to be taken to a hospice cool room.
 This death will be subject to local Coronial guidelines if the doctor is unable to issue a Medical Certificate of the Cause of Death.